arskom/spyne/doc/source/manual/03_types.rst

 1. :class:`spyne.model.binary.ByteArray` is a simple type that contains arbitrary data.
-It's similar to Python's own ``str`` in terms of functionality, but it's a sequence of ``str`` values instead of just a big ``str`` to be able to do partial processing via generators when needed.
+It's similar to Python's own ``str`` in terms of functionality, but it's a sequence of ``str`` values instead of just a big ``str`` to be able to handle data in chunks using methods like generators when needed.
 2. :class:`spyne.model.binary.File` is a quirkier type that is mainly used to deal with Http way of dealing with file uploads.
 Its native value is the ``File.Value`` instance in :class:`spyne.model.binary.File`.
 See its